 - Match the possession date the sellers want.
 Ask your agent to call before writing the offer to find out what the ideal date is.

 - Choose an unusual offer price.
-Many buyers will pay list price or choose an even number.
+Many Calgary buyers will pay the list price or choose an even number.
 Sometimes simply offering a bit more, like $551,350, instead of $550,000 can make a difference and your offer will stand out.

-- Ask your agent to continue to check for other offers all the way up to presentation.
+- Ask your agent to continue to check for other offers all the way up to the presentation.
 You may have to improve your offer depending on how many buyers are competing.

 The most important thing to remember is that negotiating is not always fair.
 There are winners and losers in the offer process.
 The sellers generally always win in multiple offers and there is only one winning buyer.
 Sometimes you may think you are the only buyer and find out that after you’ve been negotiating with the seller they inform you they’ve accepted another offer.
 As a broker/owner of a real estate company, I’ve received many a call from an upset buyer who thought they had a verbal agreement with the seller and then find out they accepted someone else’s offer!
 Real estate in contract law requires everything to be in writing.
-So if it’s not writing, and agreed upon by both parties, its not legally binding.
+So if it’s not written, and agreed upon by both parties, it is not legally binding.
 What that means to you is don’t delay!
 As soon as everyone agrees, make sure the contract is signed as soon as possible by both parties – and copies are delivered before the offer time expires.